exercism/go/exercises/concept/parsing-log-files/.docs/hints.md

 ## 1. Identify garbled log lines

 - Function [regexp.MatchString][fun-match-string] or method [MatchString][method-match-string] could be useful here.
+- In a regular expression, the character `^` matches the beginning of a line/string.

 ## 2. Split the log line